Active Substance: temsirolimus

 Torisel is indicated for the treatment of adult patients with relapsed and / or refractory mantle-cell lymphoma (MCL).

-Torisel is used to treat patients with the following types of cancer:
+Torisel is a medicine used to treat patients with the following types of cancer:

-- advanced renal-cell carcinoma (a type of kidney cancer).
+- advanced renal cell carcinoma (a kidney cancer).
 ‘Advanced’ means that the cancer has started to spread;

-- mantle-cell lymphoma (an aggressive cancer of a type of white blood cell called B lymphocytes).
-Torisel is used in adults when the lymphoma has come back after previous treatment or has not responded to other treatments.
+- mantle cell lymphoma (a cancer of B cells, a type of white blood cell).
+Torisel is used in adults when the lymphoma has come back after previous treatment or if other treatments have not worked.

 How is Torisel used?